DruidSmith/OpenRefine-Recipes/URLs_and_JSON.md

 >{"Results":{"FRSFacility":[{"CityName":"RICHMOND","Latitude83":"37.45093","LocationAddress":"5401 JEFFERSON DAVIS HWY","Longitude83":"-77.43415","RegistryId":"110000868918","CountyName":"CHESTERFIELD","FacilityName":"DUPONT SPRUANCE PLANT","ZipCode":"23234-2257","SupplementalLocation":null,"FIPSCode":"51041","StateAbbr":"VA"}]}}

 No real surprise, thus far.
+But...  what did doing that just do?

 Let's go a level deeper.
+What parseJson() did is make all of the items inside the JSON payload super easy to access, as will be demonstrated:

 >value.parseJson().Results